xavierleune/aerospike-client-php/doc/aerospike_put.md

 is an associative array of bins and values.
 The *ttl* parameter can be used to control the expiration of the record.

-By default the **put** method behaves in a set-and-replace mode similar to associative array keys and values.
+By default the **Aerospike::put** method behaves in a set-and-replace mode similar to associative array keys and values.
 This behavior can be modified using the *policy* parameter.